AI Agents

 - stable machine-readable output through

---json - common operator actions such as webhook listing, delivery inspection, replay, DLQ export, schedule lifecycle, and ingest send
+hooksbase skills get hooksbase - common operator actions such as webhook listing, delivery inspection, replay, DLQ export, Automation inspection, Code Mode versioning, schedule lifecycle, event drains, operator alerting, file downloads, and ingest send

 Use the TypeScript SDK when you are embedding Hooksbase inside your own Node.js or TypeScript runtime.
 Use the CLI when the agent is orchestrating shell commands, scripts, or local terminal workflows.